parsonsh/eaoTools/README.md

 * requires OMP database access (i.e. only runs at EAO)

+### pirep-collate.py

+Script to collate the information produced by the pi reports and produce stats/plots by semester

 ### physical-parameters.py

 Script to caluclate a bunch of physical parameters and to plot vs contamination.